christopher-besch/homepage/src/articles/16_open_source/open_source.md

 Sure, you can write your document with it but there's more.
 Open it up; just pop off the metal panels and you get a good look at its internals.
 Perhaps all the metallic pieces don't make much sense at first but you can still look at them.
-You bought this view alongside this typewriter.
+You bought this view alongside the typewriter.
-You bought the ability to understand this typewriter.
+You bought the ability to understand the typewriter.
 These two things are linked together in a way software just isn't.
 To understand software you need more than just the executable required for using it, you need the source code.
 From this perspective, the old way of technology is much closer to Open-source than to Closed-Source.
 However, if the manufacturer switched from mechanical typewriters to software and kept giving the user only the minimum to write a document, you end up with Closed-Source software like Word.
 That's a loss.
-I argue, Open-Source is the response to a world in which software exists.
+I argue, Open-Source is the **response to a world in which software exists**.

 <HalfImage src={chrisw_typewriter_open} />